How effective is double glazing at reducing noise in Surrey?

 blue soundwave

 Yes, humans can hear sounds between 0 and 140 decibels.
-Typically, skilled listeners will be able to hear a 1dB change, whereas less skilled listeners can differentiate changes in sound between 2 or 3 dB.
-0-30 dB is very quiet, the average home noise is around 40dB, and anything over 85dB is potentially damaging.
-Here are some examples of general noise levels to get an idea of different sounds measured in decibels:
+Skilled listeners can hear a 1dB change, less skilled listeners can hear a 2 or 3dB change.
+0-30 dB is very quiet, the average home noise is 40dB and anything over 85dB is damaging.
+Common sources of noise in the home are appliances, televisions, conversations and outside traffic all of which contribute to the sound levels you experience indoors.
+Here are some examples of general noise levels to give you an idea of different sounds measured in decibels:

 • Breathing: 10dB